Decision-Oriented Learning with Differentiable Submodular Maximization for Vehicle Routing Problem: Learning Algorithm

 \section{Learning Algorithm}

 In this section, we describe the stochastic techniques to smoothe the greedy algorithm for submodular maximization and how can we apply the result to our framework.
-The key idea is: the output of a combinatorial optimization as a function of its parameters may be discontinuous and non-differentiable.
-By introducing proper stochastic perturbances into the problem, the expected output as a function of its parameters can be smoothed and differentiable.
+The key idea is: by introducing proper stochastic perturbances into combinatorial optimization, the expected output as a function of its parameters can be smoothed and differentiable.

-In the following, we will first introduce a smoothed version of the classic greedy algorithm.
-Then, we will show how to estimate the output gradient w.r.t. the objective parameters and explain how can we use this result in our framework.